capitalsystemsaps/ShrtAvl/data/crypto_data/Binance-ShortAvailability README.txt

 The data is recorded from the Binance REST API.

-date - The END time of the 5-minute bar when the data has been retrieved and recorded ready - The time when the info for all symbols has been retrieved for the current bar symbol - The trade-able pair symbol (asset & quote asset, e.g. BTCUSDT) asset - the underlaying base asset (e.g. BTC) statusTrading - 1 if the Exchange info "status" for the symbol is: "TRADING", 0 otherwise
+date - The UTC END time of the 5-minute bar when the data has been retrieved and recorded ready - The UTC time when the info for all symbols has been retrieved for the current bar symbol - The trade-able pair symbol (asset & quote asset, e.g. BTCUSDT) asset - the underlaying base asset (e.g. BTC) statusTrading - 1 if the Exchange info "status" for the symbol is: "TRADING", 0 otherwise